senderle/topic-modeling-tool/README.md

 that came with your computer may not work, especially if your computer is a Mac.

 If you have a newer Mac, you probably don't have Java installed at all.
-Whatever your operating system, you can install an updated version of Java, by following the instructions for your operating system [here](https://java.com/en/download/help/download_options.xml).
+Whatever your operating system, you can install an updated version of Java by following the instructions for your operating system [here](https://java.com/en/download/help/download_options.xml).